-For a shareholder who is an individual, the form of proxy may be signed either by the individual or by his or her authorized attorney.
+For a shareholder who is an individual, the form of proxy may be signed by the individual.
 In the case of a shareholder which is a body corporate or an association, the proxy must be executed by a duly authorized officer or by an authorized attorney.
-Persons signing as executors, administrators or trustees should so indicate and must provide a true copy of the document establishing their authority.
-An authorized person(s) of a partnership should sign in the partnership name.
+Persons signing as authorized attorneys, executors, administrators or trustees should so indicate and must provide a true copy of the document establishing their authority.
+An authorized person(s) of a partnership should sign in the partnership's name.